MBK 3-Skewer A-Frame

-This time the kite climbed more willingly, and found just enough air to hang up there at a modest 25
+willingly and found just enough air to hang up there at a modest 25

 Talk about marginal conditions!

 to snap off a few photos.
-Also, a couple of videos.
+Also, I took a couple of videos.
 I always take more

-After the photo session was done, it was time to see just how high the kite would go...
+After the photo session was done, it was time to see just how high the kite would go.

 after quite a few minutes there were signs of faster air.
-Only slightly faster, but enough to power the kite up over 50 degrees of line angle.
+Only slightly faster, but it was enough to power the kite up over 50 degrees of line angle.
 That was more like it!

 Not long after that I checked the time on the digital camera, before starting to take the kite down.
 It was an easy job today with only light tension in the line.